sailohitha22/V9-Capstone-Project/4_Testing/README.md

 ---
 # Data Generation Using Zynq 7000 - Verilog Modules

 This project uses the Zynq 7000 board for data generation.
 Two key Verilog modules, `mux` and `dataGen`, are responsible for generating and managing data signals.
-Below is an easy-to-understand explanation of their functionality.
+Below is an explanation of their functionality.

 ---
 ## 1. `mux` Module